Tuesday Dec 16, 2014

 For more information on what we have lined up for you for SOA and AppAdvantage (the aggregated value of using Oracle Fusion Middleware technologies with Oracle Applications to enable such things as cloud and on-premise integration), check out Focus on SOA and Focus on AppAdvantage.
 We recommend you bookmark these links.

-- Dev Tools for Oracle Mobile Cloud Service
+- National Pharma Going Mobile with Oracle Mobile Cloud Service